MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/clientv2-admin-guide-customizations.md

 1. Choose or create a user account that you will use to download labels and policy settings that you want to use on your disconnected computer.

 2. As an additional label policy setting, [disable sending audit data to Azure Information Protection analytics](#disable-sending-audit-data-to-azure-information-protection-analytics) by using the **EnableAudit** advanced setting.

+    We recommend this step because if the disconnected computer does have periodic Internet connectivity, it will send logging information to Azure Information Protection analytics that includes the user name from step 1.
+That user account is likely to be different from the account you're using on the disconnected computer.

 3. From a computer running the unified labeling client and signed in with your user account from step 1, download the labels and policy settings.